LaunchCodeEducation/intro-to-professional-web-dev/docs/_sources/chapters/arrays/arrays-are-like-strings.rst.txt

 .. note:: In other languages, such as Java and C#, arrays are of a static length requiring the length of the array to be declared upon creation.

-To check to check the lenght of an array use the ``length`` property, just like with strings.
+To check the length of an array use the ``length`` property, just like with strings.

 .. admonition:: Example